 ELISE engages a network of world-leading machine learning researchers, bringing together 260 research fellows across 23 sites in 10 countries, with 40 associated partners across 14 countries.
-Its PhD programme is now the most internationallycompetitive in the field.
-In 2021, its first round attracted over 1300 applications from over 70 countries, and gave over 60 PhD applicants the opportunity to study at top EU Al labs across 13 countries.
-Interest in subsequent rounds of this programme continues to grow.
-ELISE mobility programmes, which support research exchanges across Europe, have connected 40 scientists working at 25 sites across 10 countries.
-In addition to engaging over 30 start-ups through its network of incubators, the ELISE SME engagement programme has attracted over 500 applications, and provided grants and mentorship support to companies across 12 countries.
+Its PhD programme is now the most internationally-competitive in the field.
+In 2021, its first round attracted over 1300 applications from over 70 countries, and gave over 60 PhD applicants the opportunity to study at top EU AI labs across 13 countries.
+Interest in subsequent rounds of this programme continues to grow, with over 250 PhD students onboarded to the programme by Spring 2023.
+ELISE mobility programmes, which support research exchanges across Europe, have connected over 60 scientists working at 25 sites across 10 countries, and funding has enabled over 20 workshops on a range of topics.
+In addition to engaging 40 start-ups through its network of incubators, the ELISE SME engagement programme has attracted over 500 applications, and provided grants and mentorship support to companies across 12 countries.
 Core to the success of this work has been a structure that connects knowledge institutes and industry in the context of local innovation ecosystems to deliver real-world benefits.
-To help build these connections, ELISE works in collaboration with ELLIS (European Laboratory for Learning and Intelligent Systems), a cross-European network of leading Al researchers that focuses on fundamental science, technical innovation, and societal impact, with the aim of securing European leadership in Al. This collaboration facilitates bottom-up engagement across Europe, creating a community of fellows committed to advancing the frontiers of machine learning, which is both scale-able the community having grown rapidly in its first five years - and sustainable for the long-term, generating new research income and programmes.
+To help build these connections, ELISE works in collaboration with ELLIS (European Laboratory for Learning and Intelligent Systems), a cross-European network of leading AI researchers that focuses on fundamental science, technical innovation, and societal impact, with the aim of securing European leadership in AI.
+This collaboration facilitates bottom-up engagement across Europe, creating a community of fellows committed to advancing the frontiers of machine learning, which is both scale-able - the community having grown rapidly in its first five years - and sustainable for the long-term, generating new research income and programmes.

-ELSA (https://www.elsa-ai.eu)
+ELSA www.elsa-ai.eu

 European Lighthouse on Secure and Safe AI - ELSA - is a virtual center of excellence on safe and secure AI aiming to address fundamental challenges hampering the deployment of AI technology.
 The ELSA community of world-class researchers seeks to integrate robust technical approaches with legal and ethical principles supported by meaningful and effective governance architectures.
 The end goal - AI in service of all European citizens, promoting and advancing core European values.
 ELSA has 26 founding members (20 scientific and 6 industry partners).
-The whole network works closely with ELLIS - European Laboratory for Learning and Intelligent Systems - committed to shared standards of excellence, covering all aspects of safe and secure AI.
+The whole network works closely with ELLIS -European Laboratory for Learning and Intelligent Systems - committed to shared standards of excellence, covering all aspects of safe and secure AI.
+Al, Data, and Robotics 'made in Europe'